An Overview of Josephson Junctions Based QPUs: Fundamentals of Constructing a QPU

-Where formula (5) is the reduced Planck constant.
-This relation arises from the time-dependent Schrödinger equation applied to the phase of the wavefunction.
-The oscillation frequency \( f \) of the Josephson current is related to the time rate of change of the phase by:
+a relation that follows from applying the time-dependent Schr\"odinger equation to the phase of the junction wavefunction.
+Since the oscillation frequency is $f = \frac{1}{2\pi}\frac{\partial \phi}{\partial t}$, substituting Equation~\eqref{eq:phase-evolution} gives the \textbf{AC Josephson effect}: